-recipe by Executive Chef Jose Sanchez, Tradition Golf Club, La Quinta, California, USA
+recipe by Executive Chef Jose Sanchez, former Executive Chef at Tradition Golf Club, La Quinta, California, USA

 Slice tomatoes ½ inch thick and set aside.

 Portion burratta cheese into 3 portions 1 oz. ea.

 Pour balsamic reduction into a squeeze bottle

 Wash and dry petite greens

 Combine basil, garlic and pine nuts in a food processor and pulse until coarsely chopped.

 Add lemon juice and olive until fully incorporated and smooth.

 Season with salt and pepper.

 Bring vinegar and honey to a boil in a small heavy sauce pan; reduce heat to a simmer, cook until thickened and syrupy, about 15 minutes.